jeremyhendrickson/BuildNetAutoSol/LAB/README.md

 I built a virtual lab with Juniper VSRX, based upon Topology and Vagrant found at [JNPRAutomate/vagrant-junos](https://github.com/JNPRAutomate/vagrant-junos).

-I have built a development system on my laptop using Vagrant to spin up the topology below.
+I have built a development environment on my laptop using Vagrant to spin up the topology below.
 I am running Ubuntu/Trusty inside VirtualBox as my Ansible host.
 I am not yet ready to commit to running Ansible locally on Mac OS X.

 !!!!!
 Need proof of life for Ansible